 Note: Live Online Instructor-Led (webinar) courses are not eligible for TCOLE credit.

 - 8.00 hours – Texas Commission on Law Enforcement (TCOLE)

-- Critical Infrastructure Security and Resilience Awareness was formally titled Critical Infrastructure/Key Resources
+- Critical Infrastructure Security and Resilience Awareness was formerly titled Critical Infrastructure & Key Resources Awareness